jettify/compf/README.rst

 ============================
 This is my paper about complementary filter, UAV and navigation data fusion.
-Can be useful as example or template for creation your own paper or Latex presentation beamer.
+Can be useful as example or template for creation of your own paper or Latex presentation.

 Abstract
 --------